 Choose from three log-cabin-style duplexes with private bathrooms or a guest house with three private rooms.
 There’s also an A-frame cabin with a kitchen and dining area that’s perfect for families on an extended vacation.

-Enjoy homecooked meals for breakfast, lunch, and dinner.
-Take part in activities like horseback riding, fly fishing, hiking, and tubing the Teton River.
+Enjoy home-cooked meals for breakfast, lunch, and dinner.
+Take part in horseback riding, fly fishing, hiking, and Teton River tubing.
 For a genuine Montana dude ranch experience, it can’t be beaten!

 Another lodging option in Great Falls is the Holiday Inn Express and Suites, Great Falls.
 There’s an indoor pool with a slide as well as a hot tub, a fitness center, a business center, and laundry facilities.

 22. Travel the Montana Dinosaur Trail